 Welcome to the KDE Community!
 By joining our team, you will be part of an international effort by thousands of people working to deliver a stunning Free Software computing experience.
 You will meet new friends, learn new skills and make a difference to millions of users while working with people from all around the globe.
 This page will give you a brief introduction to things everyone in KDE should know, and help you get started with contributing.

-We want to make sure the KDE Community is, and remains, a welcoming and friendly place that people feel comfortable in.
-One way we try to achieve this is with the KDE Community Code of Conduct, which we ask you to abide by when interacting with the rest of the KDE Community.
+We want to make sure that the KDE Community remains a welcoming and friendly place where people can feel comfortable.
+We ask you to abide by the KDE Community Code of Conduct when interacting with the rest of the KDE Community.

-The links in the #Ways to contribute section will take you to pages with more specific information, including how to get in touch with specific teams.
+The links in the #Start_Here! section will take you to pages with more specific information, including how to get in touch with specific teams.

 KDE has a variety of programmes to introduce new contributors to KDE.
 These include external programmes that we participate in like the Google Summer of Code and the Outreach Program for Women, as well as KDE's own programmes, such as Season of KDE.
 We also maintain an informal list of people who are willing to help out any newcomers.
 You can find an overview on the Mentoring page.